neuropoly/coil_simulation_web/README.md

 # coil_simulation_web

-web version of program for simulating RF coil array for MRI
+Program for simulating RF coil array for MRI.

+# Dependencies
+- Python (2.7)
+- Numpy (1.9.2 or later)
+- MatPlotLib (1.4.3 or later)

 # Getting started

-Make sure to have the right Python version (2.7)

-Make sure to install Python(x,y) in order to have the right libraries version for Numpy (1.9.2 or later) and MatPlotLib (1.4.3 or later)

-# Running the script

 In order to run the script in command line, you have to make sure to be in the ``Scripts/`` folder of the repository.
 Example command below:
 ~~~